JoseAGonzalezR/CES/README.md

 3. Seasonality Impact: Seasonally adjusted employment data reveal that certain industries experience recurring fluctuations, likely tied to specific times of the year.
 4. Top-Performing Regions: Metropolitan areas consistently report higher employment rates, though certain rural areas show rapid growth in specific industries.

+## Conclusion
+The analysis provides a clear understanding of how casual riders and annual members differ in their usage of Cyclistic's bike-share service.
+By targeting specific user behaviors and preferences, Cyclistic can effectively convert more casual riders into loyal annual members, ensureing sustained growth and profitability.

 ## Recommendations

 Based on these findings the following recommendations can help support sustained employment growth and stability in California: